ahmed-al-balochi/LibreGaming/README.md

 ```

 # Usage:
+* Note: you can also run this script using libregaming command if you don't like LibreGaming.
+Both can be used, so chose what you prefer.
-* To install both the Gaming packages enter this command:
+* To install all the Gaming packages enter this command:
-Please note that this command installs everytning except Athenaeum.
+Please note that this command installs everytning except Athenaeum and ProtonGE(because you need to run Steam at least once).
 ```
 LibreGaming -a
 ```
-* To install ProtonGE and Basic Packages(Wine, Steam, Gamemode):
+* To install Basic Packages(Wine, Steam, Gamemode):
 ```
 LibreGaming -b
 ```